admin-ch/CovidCertificate-Apidoc/README.md

 If the integrity check fails, the following errors are returned as 403 FORBIDDEN:
 - `{490, "Integrity check failed.
 The body hash does not match the hash in the header."}`
 - `{491, "Signature could not be parsed."}`

+If the otp validation fails, the following errors are returned as 403 FORBIDDEN:
 - `{492, "Invalid or missing bearer token."}`

 If the payload is too big, the errors are returned as 413 PAYLOAD TOO LARGE: